-- Expanding mailing list to include EJ populations (low-income and minority) as well as other target populations including elderly, disabled and all public libraries. - Adapting advertising for ease of understanding including special articles and flyers. - Adapting public meeting times and locations for accessibility. - Advertising at GDRTA Hubs via English and Spanish posters and providing posters to Greene CATS and Miami County Transit. - Newspaper ads announcing the public meetings are printed in La Mega Nota, an English and Spanish publication, and the Dayton Weekly News, a predominately urban-based target audience. - Offering an English-to-Spanish translator on MVRPC's website. - Posting public meeting announcements on social networking sites such as Twitter and Facebook. - Both English and Spanish posters are also distributed to the Latino Connection, an East Dayton neighborhood-based outreach group which assists Hispanics in a variety of capacities.
+- Expanding mailing list to include EJ populations (low-income and minority) as well as other vulnerable populations including older adults, individuals with disabilities and all public libraries. - Adapting advertising for ease of understanding including special articles and flyers. - Submitting press releases to all local newspapers, television and radio stations approximately 89 media outlets. - Advertising at GDRTA Hubs via English and Spanish posters and providing posters to Greene CATS and Miami County Transit. - Printing a public notice in the Dayton Daily News and newspaper ads announcing the public meetings in La Mega Nota, an English and Spanish publication, and the Dayton Weekly News, a predominately urban-based target audience. - Offering an English-to-Spanish translator on MVRPC's website. - Posting public meeting announcements on social networking sites such as Twitter and Facebook including boosted posts. - Both English and Spanish posters are also distributed to the Latino Connection, an East Dayton neighborhood-based outreach group which assists Hispanics in a variety of capacities. - Posting the information being presented at the meeting, on the MVRPC website along with an online comment card and making this same information available for review at the MVRPC offices in downtown Dayton.